The filter of interpretability types of Hobby-McKenzie varieties is prime: Characterizations of Hobby-McKenzie varieties

-\begin{proof} First let us assume that $\var V$ is a non-Hobby-McKenzie variety.
-By Theorem \ref{THM}, this is equivalent to the fact that the full idempotent reduct $\var V_{\Id}$ of $\var V$ interprets in $\mathcal{S}\mathcal{L}$.
+So, let us assume that $\var V$ is a non-Hobby-McKenzie variety.
+By Theorem~\ref{THM}, this is equivalent to the fact that the full idempotent reduct $\var V_{\Id}$ of $\var V$ interprets in $\mathcal{S}\mathcal{L}$.
 Let $\alg F$ be the free algebra freely generated by two elements $x$ and $y$ in $\var V$.
+As $\alg F$ is the free algebra with a two-element free generating set, we conceive of the underlying set $F$ of $\alg F$ as a set of designated binary terms, as well as, the set of binary term operations of $\alg F$, see the comment after Definition~\ref{freealg}.

-We define a compatible reflexive ternary structure $\mF$ of $\alg F$ with letting the only relation of $\mF$ be the subalgebra of $\alg F^3$ generated by the set of triples By definition, for any $t,v,w\in F$, $(t,v,w)\in\mF$ if and only if there is a 4-ary term $h$ of $\var V$ such that
+We define a compatible reflexive ternary structure $\mF$ in $\alg F$ by letting the only relation of $\mF$ be the subalgebra of $\alg F^3$ generated by the set of triples By definition, for any $t,v,w\in F$, $(t,v,w)\in\mF$ if and only if there is a 4-ary term $h$ of $\var V$ such that By Definition~\ref{defofF}, $\mF$ basically is the free relational structure generated by $\mS$ in $\var V$.
+The only difference is that the free generators of $\alg F$ are now called $x$ and $y$ instead of $0$ and $1$, respectively.
+To make it precise, $\mF$ is the free relational structure generated by Clearly, $\mS_\mF$ is isomorphic to $\mS$.